patrickarlt/Wordpress-Quickstart/wp-content/plugins/editorial-calendar/readme.txt

 ﻿=== Editorial Calendar ===
-Contributors: cvernon, justinstresslimit, MaryVogt, zgrossbart
+Contributors: cvernon, justinstresslimit, jkudish, MaryVogt, zgrossbart
 Tags: posts, post, calendar, AJAX, admin, administration Requires at least: 2.8.5
-Tested up to: 3.2
+Tested up to: 3.3.1
-Stable tag: 1.4
+Stable tag: 1.8

 The Editorial Calendar makes it possible to see all your posts and drag and drop them to manage your blog.